ritstudentgovernment/Atlas/README.md

 Laravel provides a utility called [Valet](https://laravel.com/docs/5.8/valet) which automatically runs the development server for you in the background, and forwards it to a url like **https://atlas.test/**.

+This allows you to skip step 2.1 every time you go to do development work locally.

 Follow the instructions [here](https://laravel.com/docs/5.8/valet#installation) if you would like to install it for yourself, to save yourself some time in the development process.

 #### VCS Process (internal SG process)